This article will provide real-world examples of how electricians use math theory and calculations on the job.

 As shown, the math applied by electricians (in the real world) is not in any shape or form spectacular.
 Although it is not enormously advanced, an electrician needs to be structured and orderly-oriented to get the job done right.

-Math Example: Suppose an electrician needs to install a new electrical circuit in a home.
-The circuit will be used to power a number of appliances, including a washing machine, a dryer, and a water heater.
-The electrician decides to divide the circuit into two groups, with the washing machine and dryer in one group and the water heater in the other.
-The electrician knows that the washing machine and dryer have a combined wattage of 5,000 watts, and the water heater has a wattage of 4,500 watts.
+Imagine an electrician is putting in a new electrical circuit at a house.
+This circuit will power things like a washing machine, dryer, and water heater.
+The electrician splits the circuit into two groups: one for the washing machine and dryer, and the other for the water heater.
+The washing machine and dryer together use 5,000 watts, and the water heater uses 4,500 watts.

 The exciting thing about math used by electricians is that we use it in both a theoretical and practical sense.
 This also provides extra motivation and makes the learning curve a fun experience.